abhishekacharya-hub/js-asynchronous-operations/README.md

 Ajax stands for Asynchronous Javascript And Xml.
 It load data from the server and selectively updating parts of a web page without reloading the whole page.

 Basically, Ajax uses browser's built-in XMLHttpRequest() object to send and receive information to and from a web server asynchronously, in the background, without blocking the page or interfering with the user's experience.

+__What is XMLHTTPRequest Object?__

+The XMLHTTPRequest() object is an API which is used for fetching data from the server.
+An object of XMLHTTPRequest is used for asynchronous communication between client and server.
+It retrieve any type of data such as json, xml, text etc.

+new XMLHttpRequest()	    Creates a new XMLHttpRequest object abort()	                  Cancels the current request getAllResponseHeaders()	  Returns header information getResponseHeader()	      Returns specific header information open(method,url,async,user,psw)	      Specifies the request
+                                      method:   the request type GET or POST
+                                      url:      the file location
+                                      async:    true (asynchronous) or false (synchronous)
+                                      user:     optional user name
+                                      psw:      optional password
+send()	                  Sends the request to the server Used for GET requests send(string)	            Sends the request to the server.
+Used for POST requests setRequestHeader()	      Adds a label/value pair to the header to be sent